hoontaeklee/blog_contents/paper_review/how_to_outline_a_paper.md

 - **Implication**: How the findings affect or spread out researches in the field of study?
 - **Unanswered**: What remains unanswered?
 This may be discussed within the paper, or the one should figure it out.
 - **Others**: Private comments (e.g. method or a writing style)

+From now on, I would specify those components with citing information at first and then write about the "others" component that may include context or purpose of reading the paper.